cloudfoundry/eirini/README.md

 ## What is Eirini?

-_Eirini_ is a Kubernetes backend for Cloud Foundry.
-It deploys CF applications to a Kubernetes backend, using OCI images and Kubernetes `StatefulSet`s.

-Since scheduling is increasingly commoditized, Eirini provides an _Orchestrator Provider Interface (OPI)_ layer, that abstracts away orchestration from Cloud Foundry's control plane.
-This means Eirini is not solely a Kube backend at all, but that it is a generic backend for any scheduler!
-This means it could schedule to Diego, Kubernetes, Swarm and other orchestration providers, as long as there is an implementation of the OPI layer for the target platform.

-To offer a generic orchestrator interface, Eirini uses the Diego abstractions of _Long Running Processes (LRPs)_ and _Tasks_ to capture Cloud Foundry's notion of long running processes and one-off tasks.
+_Eirini_ is a thin layer of abstraction on top of Kubernetes that allows Cloud Foundry to deploy applications as Pods on a Kubernetes cluster.
+Eirini uses the Diego abstractions of _Long Running Processes (LRPs)_ and _Tasks_ to capture Cloud Foundry's notion of long running processes and one-off tasks.

 Deployment instructions are available at:
 [cloudfoundry-incubator/eirini-release](https://github.com/cloudfoundry-incubator/eirini-release).

-## Orchestrator Provider Interface (OPI)

-The really great thing about Diego is the high level abstractions above the level of containers and pods.
-Specifically, these are _Long Running Processes (LRPs)_ and _Tasks_.
-Actually, LRPs and Tasks are most of what you need to build a PaaS, and they're cross-cutting concepts that map nicely to all current orchestrators (for example to LRPs/Tasks directly in Diego, to Deployments/Jobs in Kube, and to Services/Containers in Swarm).

-Currently Eirini strictly provides a Kubernetes implementation of the OPI.
-However, this can be easily extended to support other orchestration platforms.

 ## Components